-I found several plugins which are able to solve the problem, but with a major limitation; except one.
-Before telling the name of that particular plugin, I would like to elaborate on the major problem that I found while studying on different table plugins for WordPress.
+I found several plugins which are able to solve the problem, but with one or two major limitations; except one.
+Before talking about that particular plugin, I would like to elaborate on the major problems that I found while studying different table plugins for WordPress.

 The inconvenient setback that I have noticed in almost every plugin is, the tables created with these plugins are merely responsive in type and they are not compatible with all kinds of devices.
-Good thing is that I found Ninja Tables plugin responsive and made my respective responsive table by choosing this awesome tool.
+Good thing is that I found the Ninja Tables plugin which truly was responsive and helped me make a beautiful, interactive table very quickly.

 A comparison is one of the toughest activities users perform on the internet.
-In most of the cases, it’s an obvious step your expected visitors will perform before buying a product, signing up for membership, or requesting a quote.
-And that’s where comparison tables jump in to make our life a bit easier by visually representing to us a large amount of data.
+In most of the cases, it’s an obvious step your visitors take every time before buying a product, signing up for a membership, or requesting a quote.
+And that’s where comparison tables jump in to make our life a bit easier by visually representing a large amount of data.

-Two types of comparison tables can be created for the business purpose.
-One is static comparison table, and the other is dynamic.
+Two types of comparison tables can be created for business purpose.
+One is a static comparison table, and the other is dynamic.
 Dynamic comparison tables are more suitable and interactive, which is appropriate for a healthy business environment.
-It allows the users to interact directly with the services they want.
+It allows users to interact directly with the services they want.

-Creating comparison table with Ninja Tables: A step by step guide
+Creating a comparison table with Ninja Tables: A step by step guide

-Now, I will present to you a step-by-step guide of how you can create a responsive interactive comparison table for your business purpose that must be dynamic in type.
+Inspired to make interactive comparison tables without wasting a lot of time?
+In this stage, I will take you through a step-by-step guide of how you can create a responsive and dynamic comparison table for your business.
 Let’s have a look.

-First of all, You need to download & install Ninja Tables plugin.
-For a detailed know-how about the installation process: [readme].
+First of all, you need to download & install the Ninja Tables plugin.
+For detailed know-how about the installation process: [readme].

 Clicking on the “Add Table” button will open a dialogue box containing the necessary information to fill up for creating a table.
 After filling the form, click on the “Add” button.
 Then, a table will be created with its column options.